 Share:

-Children Travelling Overseas in Family Law Matters – Conditions and Restrictions
+Children travelling overseas in Family Law Matters – Conditions and Restrictions

 Once the Court makes such restraining Orders, the Court will then serve a copy with the Australian Federal Police and the children will be placed immediately in the “Family Law Watch List” accessible by officers from the Department of Immigration and Border Protection at every exit point around the country – Police and Family Law